thendawg/nvezos/README.md

 3. Finished scripting to create an iso for public distribution.
 I anticipate v1.0 Public BETA will be available by 7/18.
 This will include a MUCH easier install process to be detailed shortly.

 4. See HOWTOUPDATE for instructions on how to apply the update to any existing install.

+**v.9 UPDATE**

+1. Added fix so that initialization script can't accidentally be ran twice resulting in missing index.php (ISO Install only)

+2. Added fix so that when using restart miner or gpu fix script via WebUI, the page will properly redirect so you don't get stuck on the script page, possibly causing the script to run again if it is refreshed.

+3. Fixed the version number at the bottom of the page as well as a few other typos.

 **OS INSTALL**